 Nurse leaders are integral to the successful operation of a health care organization.
 Staff performance and employee and patient satisfaction are just two challenges nurse leaders must address.
 Using effective motivational strategies enables a nurse leader to tackle those challenges, resulting in a more positive health care environment.

 Nurse leaders play a pivotal role in directing the operation of a health care organization.
 They are responsible for inspiring and encouraging their staff to meet the highest standards of performance.
 One effective way to do this is to employ a transformational leadership style – an approach popularized by writer James MacGregor Burns.
 This approach creates an environment, he says, where "leaders and followers make each other advance to a higher level of performance, morale and motivation."
 A transformational leadership style can help you increase your staff’s productivity as well as its overall job satisfaction.
 It means leading by example, exhibiting compassion and promoting the same behavior among staff members.
 Adopting this approach helps humanize the workplace while making you a better nurse leader.

 Problems with Communication in a Health Care Organization

 Not everyone responds well to the same communication style, which can lead to issues in the workplace.
 The following variables, combined with the fast-paced nature of most health care environments, can contribute to communication struggles:

 - Different levels of work experience and professional knowledge

 - Different personalities in the workplace

 Fortunately, by earning a Master of Science in Nursing (MSN) with a concentration in executive leadership, you will be equipped to help staff members overcome these factors.
-MSN leadership curricula emphasizes building advanced communication, coaching and interpersonal skills, and prepares you to manage issues related to:
+MSN leadership curricula emphasizes building advanced communication, coaching, management and interpersonal skills, and prepares you to manage issues related to: